Ahmad Aali: Biography

 Ahmad Aali was born in 1935 in Tabriz, Iran.
 In the 1960s, he attended the Kamal-ol-Molk art school in Iran.
 He is married to artist Mina Nouri.

-Ahmad Aali came to Tehran in 1949 and first studied painting and drawing at the Conservatory of Visual Arts, and later in the free classes of Kamal Al-Molk Conservatory.
+Ahmad Aali came to Tehran in 1949 and first studied painting and drawing at the College of Visual Arts and later in the free classes of Kamal Al-Molk Conservatory.
 After his initial acquaintance with the camera, he gradually became fascinated with it and gradually began to learn technical issues in photography.

 In the mid-1950s, he became acquainted with world-renowned photographers through foreign photo magazines and was influenced by new ideas.
-Aali held his first solo exhibition, including photographs with new perspectives and compositions, at the Culture Hall in 1963, and has since held several solo and group exhibitions.
+Aali held his first solo exhibition, including photographs with new perspectives and compositions, at the Culture Hall in 1963 and has since held several solo and group exhibitions.

 Having a close relationship with Iranian modernist painters and sculptors, he took a formalistic and modernist look at his work, emphasizing that photography was not a mere copy of reality.
-One of the great innovations in Iranian photography is the creation of mosaic combinations of photographs that did not correspond to the classical methods of photography.
+One of the significant innovations in Iranian photography was the creation of mosaic combinations of photographs that did not correspond to classical photography methods.
 He exhibited this collection of his works for the first time in 1968 in Seyhoun Gallery.

-Another part of his works includes documentary photographs, which at the same time have found a general and human face due to repetition and sequence.
-After the revolution, he spent more time on his painting experiences, which are generally hyper-realistic in nature, and a number of his works were done in the form of paintings on photographs.
-In 1997, a large number of his photographs were exhibited in the review exhibition of Ahmad Aali's works, and in 2010, 2012, and 2016, he held solo exhibitions of his new and old works.
+Another part of his works includes documentary photographs, which simultaneously found a general and human face due to repetition and sequence.
+After the revolution, he spent more time on his painting experiences, which are generally hyper-realistic, and many of his works were done in the form of paintings on photographs.
+In 1997, many of his pictures were exhibited in the review exhibition of Ahmad Aali's works, and 2010, 2012, and 2016, he held solo exhibitions of his new and old works.

 His work is in numerous public museum collections, such as the British Museum, the Los Angeles County Museum of Art (LACMA), among others.

 Solo exhibitions

-This is a select list of solo exhibitions by Aali, in order by date:
+This is a selected list of solo exhibitions by Aali, in order by date: